valcriss/sync-service/README.md

 ## 🧐 What Is SyncService?

-SyncService is a client-server synchronization tool designed specifically for patching massive games like World of Warcraft.
+Sync-Service is a client-server synchronization tool designed specifically for patching massive games like World of Warcraft.
 It leverages a lightweight Node.js server and a WinForms C# client to:

 1. **Index** all your game files on the server (SHA-256 hash, size).
 2. **Scan** the client’s local copy, detect missing or changed files.